ElvisWang2010/WROFE-2025/README.md

   </tr>
 </table>

+*Comes with the RRC lite expansion board.*

+#### Potential Improvements
+- Upgrade to a 9-axis IMU to add a magnetometer for more precise heading and less drift.
+- Replace old IMU with higher accuracy.
+- Place IMU further away from vibrating motors for increased precision.

-By combining the IMU with the camera and LiDAR, the car can merge multiple data sources to create a clear view of its surroundings.
-The IMU tracks motion between LiDAR scans and camera frames, which improves mapping and object tracking.
+By combining the IMU with the camera, the car can merge multiple data sources to create a clear view of its surroundings.
 For instance, if the car’s camera spots a wall or pillar, the IMU makes sure the system knows if the car is moving forward, turning, or tilting as it nears the obstacle.

 In short, the IMU serves as the car’s sense of balance and movement.
-It works alongside the external perception from the camera and LiDAR.
+It works alongside the external perception from the camera.
 This teamwork allows the autonomous system to make better decisions, navigate safely, and maintain accurate control at all times.

+#### How We Detect

+The system detects objects by analyzing camera images for edges, shapes, and changes in the environment.
+Computer vision algorithms identify obstacles, pillars, walls, and open paths by comparing pixel patterns and tracking movement between frames.

+The IMU provides motion data, which helps the system understand how the car moves while capturing images.
+This allows the algorithms to consider tilts, turns, and acceleration, ensuring that object positions are calculated correctly in relation to the car.

+By combining visual detection with motion data, the system can reliably estimate the location of obstacles, their distance, and adjust steering or speed to navigate safely through the environment.

 ## Sensor Consideration/Potential Improvements
 ### Lidar